sashabotsul/data332/uber_data/README.md

 ---

-### This page shows snippets of my code during the process of combining the uber data, adding columns, creating charts, and the shiny app.
+### This page shows snippets of my code during the process of cleaning the uber data, creating charts, and the shiny app.

 ---
 ## Data Cleaning